AtharvaMeherkar/ai-budget-tracker/README.md

 ## 🏗️ Architecture & Tech Stack

-This project uses a modern, Python-based stack to deliver a seamless experience from data processing to user interaction.
+This project utilizes a modern, Python-based stack to deliver a seamless experience, spanning from data processing to user interaction.

 | Technology | Role |
 | :--- | :--- |